Velotype/velotype/README.md

     }
     otherMethod = () => {
         console.log("MoreComplexComponent otherMethod() called")
-        // Update the value of the BasicComponent, this will rerender the one {this.otherMethodCallCount} element created by render() above this.otherMethodCallCount.value+=1
+        // Update the value of the BasicComponent, this will rerender only the one {this.otherMethodCallCount} element created in render() above this.otherMethodCallCount.value+=1
     }
     someMethod = () => {